EGL vs GIA

 - AGS = American Gem Society

-2.]
-Diamond laboratories, whether GIA, EGL.US or AGS do not guarantee the desirability or value of any diamond.
-Correct value can only be calculated by professionals with current market knowledge and the skills to consider many factors; certificate origin is just one of these factors.
+2. None of these 3 reputable diamond laboratories guarantee the desirability, brilliance or value of any diamond.
+Correct value can only be calculated by professionals with market knowledge and the skills necessary to consider the many unique characteristics of each diamond.

-3.]
-All Diamond Laboratories [including the GIA] will certify any diamond submitted for grading irrespective whether the stone is beautiful or not.
-There can be a dramatic difference in the value and desirability of 2 diamonds with identical certificate, color and clarity grades.
+3. All Diamond Laboratories [including the GIA] will certify any diamond submitted for grading irrespective whether the stone is brilliant and desirable or not.
+There can be a striking difference in the value of 2 diamonds with identical certificate grades.

 All three laboratories describe color in these broad categories:

-They disagree on where each grade should fall on the color spectrum and therefore the identical diamond submitted to the GIA, AGS or EGL.US will rarely get the same color grade.
+They disagree however on where each color grade should fall on this color spectrum.
+As a result the identical diamond submitted to the GIA, AGS or EGLUS will rarely get the same color grade.

-Diamond color grades attempt to describe the amount of color present in each stone.
-It is commonly thought that the amount of color in any diamond is measured by how much yellow is in the stone and while this is true for diamonds with a yellow ‘core color’ there are many diamonds with a core color that could be light brown, blue, green, gray, pink etc.
+Certificate color grades are an educated opinion describing the amount of color present in each stone.
+It is commonly thought that color grade in a diamond is measured by the amount of yellow present in a stone and while this is true for most diamonds, there are many diamonds with a core color that might be brown, blue, green, gray, pink etc.

-The GIA typically downgrades diamonds not strictly on a ‘yellow spectrum’ by one color grade whereas the other 2 laboratories often consider the absence of yellow a positive element and upgrade the best examples of these diamonds by one color grade.
+The GIA typically downgrades diamonds not strictly on a ‘yellow spectrum’ by one or more color grade whereas the other 2 laboratories often consider the absence of yellow a positive element and provide higher color grades for the best examples of diamonds with different core colors.

 Diamonds are the most intriguing and brilliant of all gemstones.
-Select a company that truly cares about the brilliance, cut and proper value of every diamond they offer.
+Select a company that appreciates cut, knows value and cares about their reputation.

 We invite you to visit an Ascot showroom where in a professional atmosphere clients enjoy a priceless education and compare diamonds from the most meticulously selected diamond inventory in the world.